💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 An inventory system can cost as much or as little as you deem appropriate.
 Some inventory management software can cost hundreds or even thousands of dollars per month, depending on your business’s needs.
 Some inventory software is completely free.
 Or you can always track your inventory manually—the only thing it’ll cost you is time (and maybe accuracy).

-Long story short: it’s really up to the business owner to decide how much they want to spend on their inventory management.
+Long story short: it’s really up to the business owner to decide how much they want to spend on their inventory management based on the options out there.

 Don’t want to commit to purchasing inventory management software?
 We totally get it.
 The good news is there are a couple of free inventory software options on the market.